sudoyashi/Joshis-Garage/_posts/2023-04-14-getwindowsversionwithpowershell.markdown

 Get-CimInstance -Class Win32_OperatingSystem | select BuildNumber,@{n='Version';e={$ver.($_.BuildNumber)}}
 ```

 Next, we run `Get-CimInstance...` which will dig up the Windows build information for us.
-It will then `|` pipe the information to select the correct build number, by referencing the declared `@{...}` [hashtable](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-7.3).
+Then we `|` pipe the information to select the correct build number, by referencing the `@{...}` [hashtable](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-7.3).

 ### Close the Script